 However, if you still decide to stick with pre-ground coffee and don’t put an extra thing (grinding) on your own.
 Here is what you should do, you should buy your coffee beans at some local store which you know has a good number of sales, this indicates that the beans are fresh.
 Besides, ask them to get you a medium or dark roast which is preferable for french press.
 And most importantly, ask them to grind them at a medium-coarse size.
 And finally, everything aside but grinding the coffee beans yourself at home is still unbeatable, period.

 Anyway, should you decide to grind the beans yourself you can go for either a manual or an electric coffee beans grinder.
-Not all grinders will be perfect for a grind which will be suitable for french press.
+Not all grinders will be perfect for a grind and thus your ground coffee won’t be suitable for french press.
 Here are two coffee grinders which will get you a nice grind that can be used in a french press.

 - Baratza Encore Conical Burr Coffee Grinder – an electric coffee grinder which gives you the option of choosing among 40 different grind sizes and the coarse range of grind settings in it is perfect for french press.